Rural Health Disparities Lab

 - Fundamental Determinants of Racial, Ethnic and Spatial Disparities in Rural Health

 In addition, the RHD Lab also creates space for graduate and undergraduate students interested in rural health disparities to develop their skills, network with scholars, and explore academic and non-academic careers related to rural health equity.

 Current Graduate and Undergraduate Students:

-- Sign-up to receive monthly emails about upcoming RHD Lab Meetings where we'll hear from scholars and practitioners working on rural health disparities and health equity.
-Graduate and undergraduate students are welcome.
+- Sign-up to receive emails about rural health research opportunities, rural health in the news, and recent activity in the Lab.
 To sign up, please email Dr. Danielle Rhubart at email@example.com to be added to the email list.